spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/10-dev-engine/03-deploy-k8s-cluster.md

 <br />

-# Next Steps
+# Wrap-up

-In this tutorial, you learned about Palette and the Cluster Mode.
-You created a cluster profile, which is a template with the layers definition required to deploy the cluster, and then deployed the cluster on your preferred cloud service provider.
-On top of that cluster, you added the configuration of the *Hello Universe* application and deployed it.
-To do that you can use either Palette's dashboard or Terraform configuration files.
+In this tutorial, you created a cluster profile, which is a template containing the core layers required to deploy a cluster.
+You then deployed a host cluster onto your preferred cloud service provider.
+Once the cluster deployed, you updated the cluster profile and added the application Hello Universe to the profile definition, and applied the updates to the host cluster.

 Palette assures consistency across workload cluster deployments and enables developers to quickly deploy applications into a Kubernetes environment with little or no prior Kubernetes knowledge.
-In a matter of minutes, you were able to provision a new Kubernetes cluster and deploy an application on it.
+In a matter of minutes, you were able to provision a new Kubernetes cluster and deploy an application.

-To learn more about Palette and its capabilities, check out the following resources.
+We encourage you the check out the [Deploy an Application using Palette Dev Engine](/devx/apps/deploy-app) tutorial to learn more about Palette and how the Palette Dev Engine can help you deploy applications more quickly.

 - [Palette Modes](/introduction/palette-modes)